Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 - time spent on the project (number field type)

-- project website (url field type)
+- project website (URL field type)

 - project published date (date field type)